google/WebFundamentals/src/content/en/fundamentals/primers/payment-request/android-pay.markdown

 ### Required knowledge

 * Because Android Pay in Chrome uses the PaymentRequest API, it is essential to familiarize yourself with the [integration guide](https://developers.google.com/web/fundamentals/primers/payment-request/?hl=en) before continuing.
-* Even if you are not an Andrid: developer, it will be useful to acquaint yourself with the [Android Pay in-app APIs](https://developers.google.com/android-pay/android/tutorial).
+* Even if you are not an Android: developer, it will be useful to acquaint yourself with the [Android Pay in-app APIs](https://developers.google.com/android-pay/android/tutorial).
 Because the responses returned by Android Pay are the same on Android and Chrome, the information on response handling is useful.
 * Review the Android Pay detailed [content policies](https://support.google.com/payments/merchant/answer/75724?payments_to_biz=&rd=1) to make sure your specific goods or services are supported.

 ### Setting up the environment